codegen-sh/codegen-examples/sqlalchemy_1.6_to_2.0/README.md

 # SQLAlchemy 1.6 to 2.0 Migration Example

-This example demonstrates how to use Codegen to automatically migrate SQLAlchemy 1.6 code to the new 2.0-style query interface.
+This codemod demonstrates how to use Codegen to automatically migrate SQLAlchemy 1.6 code to the new 2.0-style query interface.
 For a complete walkthrough, check out our [tutorial](https://docs.codegen.com/tutorials/sqlalchemy-1.6-to-2.0).

 ## How the Migration Script Works